Leadership

 Sujeevan Ratnasingham

-Director – Informatics
+Director – IT & Informatics

 Evgeny Zakharov